ZhiYuanZeng/ZhiYuanZeng.github.io/_pages/about.md

   - /about.html
 ---

 I am a postgraduate student in Tianjin University, supervised by professor Deyi Xiong.
-My research interest includes machine translation and unsupervised parsing.
+My research interest includes machine translation, robustness and structure prediction.
 I am currently working on massive multilingual machine translation with Mixtures of Experts.

 ## Publications
 - An Empirical Study on Adversarial Attack on NMT: Languages and Positions Matter<br>